jdeluyck/kcoreorg-website/_posts/2008/2008-09-30-rem-find-the-river.md

 This life that pass before my eyes
 Nothing is going my way

-There&#8217;s no one left to take the lead,
+There's no one left to take the lead,
 But I tell you and you can see
-We&#8217;re closer now than light years to go
+We're closer now than light years to go
 Pick up here and chase the ride
 The river empties to the tide
 Fall into the ocean